Robert Maheu: Howard Hughes

 Maheu's contract with the Hughes company started in 1955, after Howard Hughes hired him to investigate an alleged suitor of his fiancée Jean Peters.

 Although Maheu was for years a close confidant of Howard Hughes, he never met Hughes face-to-face, as they worked via memo and telephone.
 He was dismissed from Hughes' empire in 1970 due in part to a power struggle with Frank William Gay, the head of Hughes's inner circle known as the “Mormon Mafia”.
-Hughes wrote a manuscript letter to Chester Davis an Gay, which was published in facsimile by Life in January 1971; this publication provided Clifford Irving with a sample of Hughes' handwriting which he later used to attempt to forge Hughes' autobiography.
+Hughes wrote a manuscript letter to Chester Davis and Gay, which was published in facsimile by Life in January 1971; this publication provided Clifford Irving with a sample of Hughes' handwriting which he later used to attempt to forge Hughes' autobiography.
 Maheu sued Hughes for defamation of character for $50 million.

 In the conference call on January 7, 1972 in which he denounced Irving's supposed autobiography of him as a hoax, Hughes was also asked why he fired Maheu, to which he replied:

 Because he's a no-good, dishonest son of a bitch, and he stole me blind. ... you wouldn't think it could be possible with modern methods of bookkeeping and accounting and so forth for a thing like the Maheu theft to have occurred, but believe me, it did, because the money's gone and he's got it.

 Hughes was asked later in the conference call how he felt about Maheu, to which he replied:

 Bitterly is a mild way of putting it.
 Note, everything [Maheu] has done, everything short of murder, as a result of being discharged.
 I don't supposed [sic] any disgruntled employee who was discharged has even come close to Mr. Maheu's conduct. ...
 In light of that litigation and the struggle and harassment he has embarked up on, it's very, very difficult for me to tell you precisely the motives that led to [my leaving Las Vegas] without having some effect on the devastating, horrifying program of harassment that Maheu and his associates have launched against me.

 As a result of the first set of statements by Hughes, Maheu sued the Hughes Tool Company (which had Hughes as its sole owner) once again, this time for libel; he won the suit, and was paid $2.8 million.
 However, this settlement was later overturned upon appeal.